 With its soaring stainless-steel panels, the exterior of Frank Gehry-designed Walt Disney Concert Hall has been likened to everything from a clipper ship to a blooming flower to origami.
 Some people say the experience of hearing a performance in its main hall wrapped by undulating walls and billowing ceilings made of Douglas fir, is like being inside a cello or violin.
 That means performances by the resident Los Angeles Philharmonic, as well as a calendar-ful of other outstanding musicians are sensory feasts for not just the ears but the eyes too, with features including the striking central organ, nicknamed the “French fries.”
 Outside, take a self-guided or guided tour, including a stop at the third-level garden for city views and the rose-shaped Lillian Disney Fountain, made from crushed Delft porcelain and a meant as a tribute to the woman who made the concert hall possible.

-Learn more about the museum, even if you don’t have tickets to a show, at the Hollywood Bowl Museum, admission is free.
-It is a great stop for families, parents can reminisce with exhibits on the Beatles’ historic visit in 1965, and Louis Armstrong and Ella Fitzgerald’s remarkable jazz concert in 1956.
-Children friendly exhibits are ultra-hands-on, with computers, earphones slide shows, films, TV shows, and cartoons featuring the Hollywood Bowl.
+Even if you can’t score a ticket to a show at the Bowl, check out the Hollywood Bowl Museum.
+Admission is free, and it’s a great stop for visitors of all ages—parents can reminisce about the Beatles’ historic visit in 1965 and Louis Armstrong and Ella Fitzgerald’s remarkable jazz concert in 1956.
+Kids, meanwhile, will be entertained by the hands-on displays including computers, films, and cartoons featuring the Hollywood Bowl.

 Built in 1936 as part of the federal Works Project Administration and extensively renovated with modern upgrades, the Santa Barbara Bowl is one of California’s most appealing outdoor venues.
 The bowl originally hosted events for Santa Barbara’s annual Old Spanish Days Fiesta; these days it headlines with leading performers—from Bob Dylan to Phish.